Welcome to your Medical Benefits. Click on any of the boxes below to read about what is covered under your plan and find

-- the treatment is for the physical restoration of a physical disability for which there is a reasonable expectation of significant improvement in that disability as determined by the Plan.
+The Plan provides for treatment of a physical disability for which there is a reasonable expectation of significant improvement in the status of that disability as determined by the Plan.
 The Plan covers services provided by a registered physical therapist, or a registered or state licensed occupational therapist for short-term therapy.

 Services must be ordered by a physician, physician assistant, or nurse practitioner under the supervision of a physician under an individual treatment plan and must be certified by the physician as necessary for the improvement of the patient’s condition through “short-term” care.
 The prescriber must provide a written prescription which includes frequency, duration, and prognosis.

 If medically necessary, a Participant may request an extension of “short-term” therapy benefits.
 Requests for an extension of the maximum 26-week period must be recommended by a physician, physician assistant, or nurse practitioner under the supervision of a physician and reviewed by the Fund Office and Medical Management.
 An extension of benefits will be considered only after a medical review to determine medical necessity, reasonable expectation of significant improvement, and non-experimental treatment status according to accepted standards of medical practices through established medical review mechanism.
 Extension of benefits will be approved in four week increments with an overall maximum benefit of no more than 52 weeks.